belmont-bhagat/substitute-teacher/GETTING-STARTED.md

 Before starting, make sure you have these installed:

 1. **Java 21** - Download from: https://adoptium.net/temurin/releases/
+   - *What it does*: Runs the backend server (Spring Boot)

 2. **Docker Desktop** - Download from: https://www.docker.com/products/docker-desktop/
+   - *What it does*: Runs MongoDB database in an isolated container (like a mini virtual machine)

 3. **Node.js 18+** - Download from: https://nodejs.org/
+   - *What it does*: Runs the frontend development server (Vite)

 > 💡 **Tip**: Install these one at a time and restart your computer after installing Java and Docker.